 Sports has gone from just being recreational activities to be a unifying factor for people regardless of their race, religion, and gender.
 Hence, it is no surprise that even in the world of movies we have a genre named after it.

 In light of that, we bring you a review of the 30 best sports movies of all time.
-These movies cut across different sports from football to baseball to basketball to wrestling etc. Fasten your seat belts cause you’re in for a fun ride.
+These movies cut across different sports from football movies, baseball movies, basketball movies, skateboard movies, gymnastic movies, soccer movies to wrestling, etc. Fasten your seat belts cause you’re in for a fun ride.

 Review of the Greatest Sports Movies